 This course will give students an insight into the corporate world and international organisations.
 An important part of the course will consist of short research projects which will be carried out by the students for international companies and organisations.
 They will also look at the interdisciplinary study of the important elements of global leadership which include cross-cultural awareness and power-indices etc. A key competency for global leadership practices are shaped by a particular environment and that there are other equally, or perhaps more viable ways of getting things done in a different context.
-The GLOBE dimensions (which follow on from Geert Hofstede's research) of culturally endorsed implicit leadership will be studied.
-This course will also link into civic engagement and ethical leadership questions and increase understanding of how human behavior affects the functioning of an organization in complex and dynamic environments.
+The GLOBE dimensions (which follow on from Geert Hofstede's research) of culturally endorsed implicit leadership questions and increase understanding of how human behavior affects the functioning of an organization in complex and dynamic environments.